Reeves County, TX - Oil & Gas Discussion archives

 Hope everybody is doing okay!

-Here’s the new GLO Lease Form: Form_Relinquishment_Act_Lease.docx
+Here’s the new GLO Lease Form: Form_Relinquishment_Act_Lease.docx This link is not operable.

-Hi Eric C. camp-
+Hi Eric C. Camp-

-I’m not sure how to use the GLO site
+I’m not sure how to use the GLO site.

 I do not know all of the circumstances.
 It seems that you and the landman had a verbal agreement about the extension.
 It is always advisable to request the landman provide written confirmation, whether by email or by letter, regarding the terms of any agreement - bonus, primary term, royalty rate and special conditions.
 If there is an intention to either add or alter the provisions of the lease form or to use your own form, then that should be noted.
 Mineral owner then has proof of the terms of the agreement, as well as the opportunity to note any disagreement.
 It is very easy for both parties to have different interpretations of a telephone discussion.
 Many landmen are good salesmen and really believe that a short conversation has bound the mineral owner to a lease agreement.
 They are anxious to get the job done.
 Or they have talked to several minerals in the same day and get the conversations mixed up.
 Good luck in getting new and better lease terms.